KubaMichalczyk/Expected-Goals-Model/expected_goals_model.md

 ![](expected_goals_model_files/figure-markdown_github/unnamed-chunk-53-1.png)

 AUC = 79% is rather high.
 Also McFadden ratio with the score of 0.2 is quite satisfying.
+Both are comparable to the fit measures scores of those established models assesed [here](http://business-analytic.co.uk/blog/evaluating-expected-goals-models/).
+Caveat: those models use data provided by Opta, not StrataBet data.

 ``` r
 1 - logLik(model4)/logLik(glm(goal~1, data = chances_train, family = 'binomial'))